Privacy

 Traditional rule-based checks often miss subtle data flaws, especially in small or complex datasets.
 Our automated audit addresses this by:

-- Learning from Patterns: Standard machine learning models analyze large datasets to detect outliers (e.g., implausible working hours) and inconsistencies (e.g., mismatched family size vs. children).
+1. Learning from patterns: Standard machine learning models analyze large datasets to detect outliers (e.g., implausible working hours) and inconsistencies (e.g., mismatched family size vs. children).

-- Leveraging LLMs for Small Samples: When datasets are too small for reliable patterns, we use Large Language Models (LLMs) to interpret unstructured responses (e.g., validating open-ended feedback or identifying rushed survey answers).
+2. Leveraging LLMs for small samples: When datasets are too small for reliable patterns, we use Large Language Models (LLMs) to interpret unstructured responses (e.g., validating open-ended feedback or identifying rushed survey answers).

-- Prioritizing Risks: The system flags high-risk data (e.g., non-representative samples or suspicious respondents) for human review, reducing wasted effort on clean datasets.
+3. Prioritizing risks: The system flags high-risk data (e.g., non-representative samples or suspicious respondents) for human review, reducing wasted effort on clean datasets.

 If you want to learn more about our AI-powered data quality audits, we would be happy if you contact us.